-- \ B.2.(b) energization sites - \ Approach: Use the "gamma-gamma attenuation within a jet" arguments to place a minimum limit on the bulk relativistic Lorentz factor of blazar jets, and to set minimum distances of the location of the emitting jets from the central supermassive black holes.
+\ Approach: Use the "gamma-gamma attenuation within a jet" arguments to place a minimum limit on the bulk relativistic Lorentz factor of blazar jets, and to set minimum distances of the location of the emitting portions of jets from the central supermassive black holes.
 Correlate Lorentz factors with blazar types.

-Targets: 3C 279, CTA 102, PKS 1622+398, others Other data needed: Correlated X-ray observations
+Targets: 3C 279, CTA 102, PKS 1622+398, others Other data needed: Correlated X-ray observations \ B.3 HOW are the X-/gamma-ray flares produced in blazars and radio galaxies?

-- \ B.3 HOW are the X-/gamma-ray flares produced in blazars and radio galaxies? - \ B.3.(a) Importance of external photon fields (BLR, accretion disk, CMB, ...) for X- & gamma-ray production
+\ B.3.(a) Importance of external photon fields (BLR, accretion disk, IR of the host galaxy, CMB, ...) for X- & gamma-ray production